 If the reading on your RV thermostat doesn’t match the inside temperature, that may be an indication that it’s time to replace it.
 But, with some thermostats (particularly digital or smart RV thermostats), you can adjust a setting for how far above/below the set point it should allow the room temperature to swing.
 You may need to change this setting to keep it closer to the set point.

-Following are several of the top choices for RV thermostats on the market today.
+The following are several of the top choices for RV thermostats on the market today.

-Basic Dometic RV Thermostat – Analog
+Basic Dometic RV Thermostat – Analog, Single-Zone

 This is a basic analog RV thermostat found in millions of RVs on the road.
-It has manual controls and the temperature adjustments are made using the slider on the right-hand side of the unit.
+It has manual controls, and the temperature adjustments are made using the slider on the right-hand side of the unit.
+This replacement RV analog thermostat by Dometic requires that the analog control board for this thermostat be already present.
+Please note that this thermostat is not compatible with heat pumps or heat strips.

-Basic Coleman RV Thermostat – Analog
+Basic Coleman RV Thermostat – Analog, Single-Zone

 This is another basic analog RV thermostat with manual controls.
 This Coleman Mach RV thermostat is simple to install and use.
-It allows you to manually control your air conditioner, heat pump, gas, hydronic or electric strip heating, and fans from one convenient wall thermostat.
+It allows you to manually control your air conditioner, heat pump, gas/hydronic/electric strip heating, and fans from one convenient wall thermostat.
+As with the previous analog unit, the temperature settings on the Coleman Mach are adjusted using the slider switch.
+The air temperature sensor activates heating or cooling as needed to maintain your desired temperatures inside your RV.

-Dometic Comfort Control 2 – Digital
+Dometic Comfort Control 2 – Digital, Multi-Zone

 This unit offers built-in error codes, an internal memory (to retain settings even in the event of loss of power), and the unit displays both actual and set temperatures.

-• Built-in sensor accurate temperature control and management
+- Built-in sensor accurate temperature control and management

-• Large SMX blue light display is bright and easy-to-read, even in the dark
+- Large SMX blue light display is bright and easy-to-read, even in the dark

 MicroAir EasyTouch – Smart Thermostat/RV Wireless Thermostat